Han Ji-hyun

 Han Ji-hyun (born March 21, 1996) is a South Korean actress and model.
 She began her career as a model in middle school before transitioning to acting in high school.
 Han made her acting debut in the web series Soul Driver (2017) and gained attention for her roles in Today's Taromance (2018) and What a Wonderful World (2019).
 Han rose to prominence with her role as Joo Seok-kyung in the SBS series The Penthouse: War in Life (2020–2021), and has since taken on leading roles in television, including Cheer Up (2022), and No Gain No Love (2024).

-Personal life
+Early life and education

 Han was born on March 21, 1996, in Seoul, South Korea.
 She has a younger twin brother named Han Seung-soo who was born two minutes later and is a model.
 Han attends the Korea National University of Arts under the Department of Acting.
 Prior to her admission, she was known to have passed the university entrance exams for Department of Acting for other universities such as Konkuk University, Dongguk University, Seoul Institute of the Arts, Sungkyunkwan University, Sejong University, and Chung-Ang University.